open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch01_system_context.md

 There are other components, which are supporting CDOC2 system in some way:

-1. CDOC2 authentication portal, which issues long term access tokens to MID/SID proxy.
-2. MID/SID authentication services proxy, which relays the MID/SID authentication requests to actual Mobile-ID/Smart-ID RP-API services.
+1. MID/SID authentication services proxy, which relays the MID/SID authentication requests to actual Mobile-ID/Smart-ID RP-API services.
-TARA, which is an EE government provided central authentication service, used by CDOC2 authentication portal
-3. OCSP and LDAP services, which provide ID-card/MID/SID certificate validity and certificate search services.
+2. OCSP and LDAP services, which provide ID-card/MID/SID certificate validity and certificate search services.